cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

        * Change the Time zone to Pacific Time

+* Next: Advanced > (defaults) > Next: Tags

 * **Tags** tab
     * Include some tags to inform your future self what this VM is for

-* **Review and Create** tab: Review the description
+* **Next: Review and Create** tab: Review the description
     * This VM will cost about $0.10 per hour
-    * Click the Create button
+    * Click **Create**
         * This will prompt you to download a key file: Do so to a safe location on your computer

 * Once the create action is complete: Click 'Go to resource'
+    * Note down the ip address of the VM

 * At the top of the central / main window notice there is a sequence of utility buttons
-        * These are Connect, Start, Restart, Stop, Capture and so on
+    * These are Connect, Start, Restart, Stop, Capture, Delete and Refresh

 * From the (default) Overview: Notice that the VM has a tabbed sequence of information pages
     * These are Properties, Monitoring, Capabilities, Recommendations and Tutorials
-        * Look through these tabs to get a sense of what is there
+    * This system of tabbed sub-pages makes a lot of information available

 * On the left menu bar under Settings click on Disks
     * Note that the VM has an operating system disk with a 30 GiB capacity
     * Some of this will be used by the operating system
-    * On the left menu bar under Automation click on Export template
+* Left menu bar: Scroll down to Automation, temporarily click **Export template**
-        * The resources here enable you to build this same VM automatically from code (rather than manually)
+    * ...content enables us to build this VM from code (rather than click-and-type)
-    * On the left menu bar under Settings click on Connect
+* Left menu bar: Scroll up to Settings, click **Connect**
-        * Note that this provides you with a four-step recipe for logging in to this VM
+    * Four-step recipe for logging in to this VM; this is just for reference, for future use
-        * It is time to log in to the VM
+* Now it is time to log in to this VM: Instructions below

 ### Log in to the VM from VSCode

-* Open Visual Studio Code and activate the Terminal window (ctrl + ` or on a cmd + `)
+* Open Visual Studio Code and activate **`ssh`** in the Terminal window (ctrl/cmd + `)
 * In the terminal verify the `ssh` command exists: It produces a usage message
 * Go to the home directory using `cd ~`
 * Move the `.pem` file downloaded during the VM Create to this directory